GilsonLabUCSD/Sensitivity-Analysis/README.md

 ### Written by Jian (Jane) Yin (2017.10) ###

-This code computes the analytical first-order derivatives of the standard chemical potential with respect to van der Waals parameters (\frac{\partial v}{\partial t}).
-To compute the derivative of the binding free energy, one may obtain
+This code computes the analytical first-order derivatives of the standard chemical potential with respect to van der Waals parameters.
+To compute the derivative of the binding free energy, one may obtain the derivatives of the standard chemical potential from enthalpy calculations, i.e. simulations involving the initial and final states of the binding free energy calculations.
+For the detailed theoretical framework and applications of Sensitivity Analysis, please refer to the following publication:

+Yin, J., Fenley, A. T., Henriksen, N. M., & Gilson, M. K. (2015).
+Toward improved force-field accuracy through sensitivity analysis of host-guest binding thermodynamics.
+The Journal of Physical Chemistry B, 119(32), 10145-10155. http://pubs.acs.org/doi/abs/10.1021/acs.jpcb.5b04262

 To run the sensitivity analysis scripts, you need the Amber and parmEd programs installed on your machine.